The Power Behind SCEN

 Sara is an international business professional with experience in business strategy, logistics, and marketing.
-Sara worked with BMA, a German company specializing in engineering for the sugar industry, her roles included: market intelligence and account management for 10+ Latin American countries.
-Most recently, she worked with the German American Business Chamber of Miami on Marketing activities and the development of strategies to increase the organization’s public awareness.
-By the end of 2018, Sara decided to focus her career towards the development of environmental solutions to incentivize a more responsible use of resources.
-In April 2019, Sara alongside her husband Juan created Ciclica LLC, an ongoing project that seeks to decrease the amount of plastic packaging in the CPG industry.
-Recently, Sara joined SCEN to collaborate in membership, operations and fundraising, among other fields.
-Outside of her professional life she is an animal lover and has recently rescued a beautiful puppy named Milano, an Australian Shepherd mix.
+Sara worked with BMA, a German company specializing in engineering for the sugar industry.
+Her roles included: market intelligence and account management for 10+ Latin American countries.
+She worked with the German American Business Chamber of Miami on Marketing activities and the development of strategies to increase the organization’s public awareness.
+By the end of 2018, Sara decided to focus her career on developing environmental solutions to incentivize a more responsible use of resources.
+In April 2019, Sara, alongside her husband Juan, created Ciclica LLC, an ongoing project that seeks to decrease the amount of plastic packaging in the CPG industry.
+Recently, Sara joined SCEN to collaborate in membership, operations, and fundraising, among other fields.
+Outside of her professional life, she is an animal lover and has recently rescued a beautiful puppy named Milano, an Australian Shepherd mix.